OpenZeppelin/openzeppelin-sdk/design/vouching-contracts-v2.1.md

 The contracts need to support:

-- Registering a version of an EVM package with associated metadata
+- Registering an entry to be vouched for, with associated metadata
 - Vouching and unvouching for a registered entry

 ## Architecture